Published: 12 February 2020

 It is mandatory to attach a Gantt chart indicating a schedule for the completion of work, including the timing of key milestones and deliverables.

-Please describe how patients and the public have been involved in developing this proposal.
+Please describe how patients /service users, carers and the public have been involved in developing this proposal.

-You should describe who has been involved and why this is appropriate, what role(s) they have played and what influence or change has happened as result of their involvement
+You should describe who has been involved and why this is appropriate, what role(s) they have they played and what influence or change has happened as result of their involvement.

-Please describe the ways in which patients and the public will be actively involved in the proposed research, including any training and support provided.
+Please describe the ways in which patients /service users, carers and the public will be actively involved in the proposed research, including any training and support provided.

 In rare cases where proposals do NOT involve patients and the public, clear justification must be provided.